questforwisdom/anonypyx/README.md

 ### 0.2.0

 - added the microaggregation algorithm MDAV-generic [2]
-- added the Anonymizer class as the new API
+- added the Anonymiser class as the new API
-- removed Preserver class which was superseded by Anonymizer
+- removed Preserver class which was superseded by Anonymiser

 ### 0.2.1 - 0.2.3